yoogottamk/yoogottamk.github.io/_posts/2020-05-22-vim-anywhere.md

 bindsym $mod+q exec vimedit
 for_window [class="UXTerm"] floating enable
 ```

+This made the script available to me with `super+q`.
+I don't have to specify the whole path to the file since I update `PATH` before loading i3.

 {% include post-heading.html header="" %}
 This, along with various other cool stuff can be found in my <a href="https://github.com/yoogottamk/dotfiles" target="_blank" rel="noopener">dotfiles</a> repo.